Why Nicene Theology?

 upheld by God in grace; God is not

-Hell as a state of being in which
+Hell as a state of being

 the purifying love of God becomes torment to those who resist